Rudxain/ideas/🔊audios/README.md

 Undertale - Battle Against a True Hero, but as an 80s Hip Hop

+Deltarune - Flashback (trap).
+Yes, I know this has been done at least twice, I just want my own version

+Silent Hill - Never Forgive Me, Never Forget Me (trap).
+Yes, this has been done many times

 ## Mashups

 All SiIvagunner rips of "DR - Field of Hopes and Dreams"